HiIAmTzeKean/HiIAmTzeKean/README.md

 ## Contact

-If there is something that interests you, reach out to me anything through my email!
+If there is something that interests you, reach out to me anytime through my email!

 Personal Email: ngtzekean@gmail.com
 School Email: tng042@e.ntu.edu.sg